sgoldenlab/simba/docs/Scenario2.md

 * **VISUALIXATION SETTINGS**:
   - **Create video**: Tick the `Create video` checkbox to generate `.mp4` videos with distance plots.
   - **Create frames**: Tick the `Create frames` checkbox to generate `.png` files with distance plots (NOTE: this will create one png file for each frame in each video.
 If you are concerned about storage, leave this checkbox unchecked).
+  - **Create last frame**: Create a single `.png` image representing the body-part distances at the end of each video (as in the bottom image above).

 * **RUN**:
   - **SINGLE VIDEO**: Use this menu to create a *single* distance visualization video.
 The `Video` drop-down will contain all the videos in your `project_folder/machine_results` directory.
 Choose which video you want to create a distance visualization for.
 Once choosen, click the `Create single video` button.
 You can follow the progress in the main SimBA terminal window.
 Once complete, a new video and/or frames will be saved in the `project_folder/frames/output/line_plots` directory.